 Editor’s Note: This needs to be completed.

 7.2.1.7 Coded Video Layer

+A CVL represents a component of a video signal (e.g., luma, chroma, auxiliary data).

+1. Layer Identification: Each CVL is identified with a unique layer ID in the bitstream and decoder configuration.

+2. Dependency Signaling: CVL dependencies for decoding purpose, if any, is typically declared in the Video Parameter Set (VPS) or SEI messages.

+3. Random Access: A Random Access Point (RAP) in a CVS shall enable decoding of all CVLs starting from that point.

-1. 2.
-3. Different types of Coded Video Layer are defined as follows:
+Different types of Coded Video Layer exist:

 - Independent CVL is a CVL which does not depend on any other CVL in the CVS for prediction purposes.

-- Output CVL is a CVL whose coded pictures are meant to be output after decoding.
+- Output CVL is a CVL whose coded pictures are output after decoding.

 - Base CVL is an Independent CVL and Output CVL and it is the first CVL in the CVS.

-- Dependent CVL is a CVL that depends on a Base CVL for prediction purposes.
+- Dependent CVL is a CVL that depends on another CVL for prediction purposes.

-- Auxiliary CVL is an Independent CVL and Output CVL that is not the first CVL of the CVS.
+- Auxiliary CVL is an Output CVL that is not the first CVL of the CVS.

 Editor’s Note: This needs to be completed.